mykhailo0bielichenko/mykhailo0bielichenko/README.md

 Web developer and product owner
 -------------------------------

 I've been learning to make web apps for over 15 years, after switching careers.
-Starting my journey in SEO, I've developed a strong passion for product ownership and backend development.
+Starting my journey in SEO, I've developed a strong passion for product ownership and full-stack development.
 I thrive on crafting user-centric solutions that drive business growth and improve user engagement.
 I'm particularly fascinated by the challenge of turning complex problems into simple, scalable solutions using the latest web technologies.

 * 🌍  I'm based in Norway
 * ✉️  You can contact me at [maikl.seo@gmail.com](mailto:maikl.seo@gmail.com)